I've got I told everybody at the beginning that we go back and play some of the highlights of my CPAC speech because CNN did.

 And so they neuter us.

-Wayne Lampier, National Rifle Association, could not believe when the vice president of the United States, Joe Bitmey, actually told women, just grab a shotgun if somebody's trying to get you and fired a shotgun through the door.
+Wayne Lapierre, National Rifle Association, could not believe when the Vice President of the United States, Joe Bitemee, actually told women, just grab a shotgun if somebody's trying to get you and fire the shotgun through the door.

 That's all you need.